HazyResearch/babble/tutorial/README.md

 This will open a tab in your browser showing the root directory of the Babble Labble repository.
 Navigate to `notebooks/Tutorial1_BabbleLabble.ipynb` and click on it to open it.

-4. Select the environment
+3. Select the environment

-To ensure that the notebook is using your `babble` conda environment with the appropriate dependencies installed, select the following from the Jupyter notebook toolbar:
+To ensure that the notebook is using your `babble` conda environment with the appropriate dependencies installed, check for `Python [conda env:babble]` in the upper right corner of your notebook.
+If you don't see it, select the following from the Jupyter notebook toolbar:

 ```
 Kernel > Change kernel > Python [conda env:babble]